Instructions for Applying for a Street Trees - Approval for Development (Conceptual Approval) Permit

 - Click Add a Row to describe individual trees impacted by the work.

-- In the Select Action popup:
+- In Select Action:

 - Click Next.

-- In the Select Reason popup:
+- In Select Reason:

 - Click Finish.

-- Action – Auto-populates based on the Action selected.
+- Action: Auto-populates based on the Action selected.

-- Reason – Auto-populates based on the Reason selected.
+- Reason: Auto-populates based on the Reason selected.

 - Click Submit.